Sam Goi

 In 2008, he was the largest single shareholder in Super Coffeemix.
 In 2014, he won the 2013 Businessman of the Year award at the Singapore Business Awards which were organised by local financial newspaper, The Business Times, and DHL Express.

 Goi has four children.
-His youngest son, Ben Goi, served as chief operating officer of Tee Yih Jia until his death in 2019 from a stroke.
+His youngest son, Ben Goi, was chief operating officer of Tee Yih Jia until his death in 2019 from a stroke.